Ahmad Boestamam: Early life

+Election as MP

 Soon after his release in 1955, he set up the Partai Rakyat Malaya with other independent fighters on 11 November 1955.
 Inspired by the anti-colonial and socialist struggle in Indonesia led by Sukarno, the party in its formative years subscribe to a Pan-Malay/Indonesia nationalism.
 Unlike its contemporary UMNO (which later became the ruling party until 2018), Parti Rakyat demanded total independence from British colonialism.

-The party later joined with the Labour Party of Malaya (Parti Buruh), chaired by Ishak Haji Muhammad, to create the Socialist Front, which dominated the local councils in Peninsular Malaysia.
+The party later joined with the Labour Party of Malaya (Parti Buruh), chaired by Ishak Haji Muhammad, to create the Socialist Front, which had great success in local council elections in Peninsular Malaysia, particularly in Penang and Malacca.
 The growing power of the left resulted in a heavy crackdown by the UMNO government.

+In the 1959 elections he contested and won the Setepak parliamentary seat.
+In a three-way contest, he defeated Aishah Ghani of Umno/Alliance and independent Yap Kim Swee, winning the seat by a margin of 2,096 votes.

+In 1963, soon after the outbreak of the Konfrontasi between Malaysia and Indonesia, the Alliance government began massive round-ups of left-wing politicians and activists among the opposition.

+He managed to contest the Langat seat in Selangor in the 1964 elections but lost heavily to Umno's Zakaria Mohd Taib.

-In 1963, soon after the outbreak of the Konfrontasi between Malaysia and Indonesia, the Alliance government began yet another massive round-up of politicians and activists among the opposition.
-Among those arrested and detained were Boestamam, Ishak Haji Muhammad, Abdul Aziz Ishak (head of GERAM), Datuk Kampo Radjo (later the president of PRM), Tan Kai Hee, Tan Hock Hin, Dr. M.K.
-Rajakumar, Hasnul Hadi, Tajuddin Kahar and hundreds of others.
+He was among those arrested and detained in the mid 1960s, alongside Ishak Haji Muhammad, Abdul Aziz Ishak (head of GERAM), Datuk Kampo Radjo (later the president of PRM), V. David, Tan Kai Hee, Tan Hock Hin, Dr. M.K.
+Rajakumar, Karam Singh Veeriah, Hasnul Hadi, Tajuddin Kahar and hundreds of others.

 The Socialist Front eventually dissolved under strong state repression and local council elections were abolished.

-Parti Rakyat became a fringe party in parliamentary politics and following his release from detention, Boestamam was then removed as party leader by a group led by Kassim Ahmad.
+Parti Rakyat became a fringe party in parliamentary politics and following his release from detention, Boestamam was removed as party leader by a group led by Kassim Ahmad.

 He and Ishak Haji Muhammad established Parti Marhaen Malaysia in 1968 and attempted to re-establish the Socialist Front before the 1974 elections, but failed.

-Boestaman eventually faded from the headlines of Malaysian politics.
+He then merged Parti Marhaen into Pekemas but that party also floundered, winning only one seat in the 1974 elections.
+He took over the Pekemas party presidency from Tan Chee Khoon but left soon after.

+Legacy

 Boestamam's son, Rustam Sani would later become the deputy president of the party his father founded.

 Ahmad Boestaman died on 19 January 1983.